 - Take out 2 plates and place flour on one and breadcrumbs on the other

-- Whisk eggs in the bowl and place bowl between the two plates
+- Whisk eggs in a bowl and place bowl between the two plates

 - Cut fish into pieces (size is up to you, it can be bite sized or small fillets)

 - Dip fish in flour (coat both sides), egg (coating both sides) and breadcrumbs (coat both sides)

 (you can now cook it, keep in fridge till you are ready too cook or freeze and cook later)

 COOKING OPTION 1: Heat oil in a pan and fry fish for around 3-4 minutes each side (cut through one piece of fish to check fish is cooked through as cooking time depends on size and thickness of fish

 COOKING OPTION 2: Preheat oven to 180°C and place fish on tray (line with baking paper or spread with some oil).
 Bake for 20 minutes.